 Notes of caution

-Always vet online lenders by checking with the Better Business Bureau or the Federal Trade Commission for evidence of scams.
+Always vet online lenders by checking with the Federal Trade Commission for evidence of scams.
 And avoid the extreme, occasionally triple-digit APRs offered by payday loan outfits, which dangle funds without a credit check.

 Check out some this list of some of the top personal loans available, many of which are online.